Road with Cypress and Star: Analysis

 Naomi Maurer also writes that Road with Cypress and Star reflects the painter's feeling that he would soon die.
-She views the painting as depicting human life as being "in the context of infinity and eternity", with the two travellers and their journey dominated by the cypress in the centre.
+She views the painting as depicting human life as being "in the context of infinity and eternity", with the two travelers and their journey dominated by the cypress in the centre.
 The evening star and crescent moon on either side of the tree she describes as adding "cosmic perspective to the earthly scene" and suggesting a "sentient universe filled with love".